Written by: Nicky Barker, Founder of Little Ones & Paediatric Sleep Specialist

 STEP 2: Awake Times

 Having the right awake times for your baby is crucial to your baby settling easily and napping well.
+An awake time simply means the amount of time your little one is awake for (including feeds) between naps.
 A baby who isn't awake long enough between naps might fight going to sleep or only nap in short stints, simply because they're not tired enough.
-A baby who is awake for too long between naps will also fight sleep!
+A baby who is awake for too long between naps will also fight sleep due to overtiredness.
 Awake times are constantly changing as your baby grows and develops - so the awake time for a 2 week old baby will be vastly different to the awake time of an 8 week old baby.
 Depending on the age of your baby, their awake times throughout the day will also change, for example a 7 month old baby will have the same amount of awake time between naps in the morning, but then a longer awake period in the afternoon/evening.